 This directive prevents the use of hashtable collisions for a denial of service attack.
-If more input variables are sent than allowed by this directive, an error of level E_WARNING is thrown and further input variables are not accepted.
-This limit is calculated individually for multidimensional input arrays for each nesting level.
+If more input variables are sent than allowed with this directive, an E_WARNING level error is thrown and more input variables are not accepted.
+This limit is calculated for multidimensional input arrays for each nesting level separately.

 max_input_time = -1

-Specifies the maximum time in seconds a script may take to process input data (such as POST, GET, and file uploads).
-The time is measured when the data is received on the server until script execution starts.
+Sets the maximum time in seconds that a script may consume to process input data (such as POST, GET, and file uploads).
+The time is measured when the data is received on the server until the script execution starts.
 Time in seconds (-1 = no limit)

 You can find more help on this topic in the following articles: